 What is a node?

-When propagating Monstera plants through stem cuttings, you need to include at least one node.
+When propagating plants through stem cuttings, you need to include at least one node.
 Without it, you won’t have any chance of a successful propagation as there is nowhere for the roots to form and the leaf will die relatively quickly.

 Can I propagate a Monstera from a single leaf?

 Unfortunately, you aren’t able to propagate a Monstera from a single leaf cutting.
 There needs to be at least one node so that roots can start to form.
+Often you’ll see on Instagram that people put individual leaves in a container for decoration but this won’t actually lead to successful propagation.
+Often individual Monstera leaves can survive on their own in water for a while but won’t actually ever grow into a new plant.

 How many nodes do I need on my cutting?

-Whilst you can have plenty of success propagating a Monstera plant with just one node, try to choose a cutting with 2 or 3 nodes.
+Whilst you can have plenty of success propagating with just one node, try to choose a cutting with 2 or 3 nodes.
 It will help growth and we have had more success than with a single leaf.
 It also means that the cutting immediately feels like a new plant, rather than just one lonesome leaf.

 Should I fertilise my Monstera cutting?

-We always recommend staying away from fertiliser until your Monstera plant is around 1 year old.
+We always recommend staying away from fertiliser until your new plant is around 1 year old.
 Fertilising too early can have the opposite effect as it provides nutrients straight to the plant which discourages root growth.
 Fertilising such young plants can also shock them and cause various issues such as yellow leaves and small growth so hold off the feed for a while.

 Common problems when propagating a Monstera Deliciosa plant